jfcloutier/karma_system/design_notes/plans.md

 A sensing experience (e.g. distance(ir_sensor_1, 10)) is a record of a sensor reading already taken.
 There is no point denying it.
 The same applies to action experiences (e.g. spin(motor_1, true)).
 There is also no point in denying it happened.
 An imagined experience is one abduced by the Apperception Engine to unify a causal theory.
 It must be accepted for as long as the causal theory is being used.

-Since abstract experiences are composed of experiences observed in the umwelt which can themselves be abstract experiences, an affordance might be realized by more (lower-level) affordances and so on until we reach only goals that can be directly impacted by activating effectors.
+Since abstract experiences are composed of experiences observed in the umwelt which can themselves be abstract experiences, a plan might be realized by more (lower-level) plans and so on until we reach only goals that can be directly impacted by activating effectors.

 A CA seeking to impact an umwelt experience supporting an experience it holds can do so *directly* or *indirectly*.